awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### AWS CLI<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console.CLI"></a>

 Using the AWS CLI to migrate an RDS for PostgreSQL DB snapshot to an Aurora PostgreSQL involves two separate AWS CLI commands\.
 First, you use the `restore-db-cluster-from-snapshot` AWS CLI command create a new Aurora PostgreSQL DB cluster\.
-You then use the `create-db-instance` command to create the primary DB instance instance in the new cluster to complete the migration\.
+You then use the `create-db-instance` command to create the primary DB instance in the new cluster to complete the migration\.
 The following procedure creates an Aurora PostgreSQL DB cluster with primary DB instance that has the same configuration as the DB instance used to create the snapshot\.

 **To migrate an RDS for PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster**